zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

     specifies that this API is the default one shown in the API Catalog.
 If no apiInfo fields have `defaultApi` set to `true`, the default API is the one with the highest API `version`.

+* **apiInfo.codeSnippet** (Optional)

+  specifies the customized code snippet for a specific endpoint (API operation).
+The snippet will be displayed in the API Catalog under the specified operation, after executing the request using the *Try it out* functionality.
+  When specifying this configuration, you need to provide:
+    1. the `endpoint`, which represents the API operation of the customized snippet
+    2. the `language`, the language of the snippet
+    3. the `codeBlock`, the content of the snippet which will be displayed in the API Catalog

 ### API routing information